The Saint Louis Science Center has a number of resources available for educators to assist in enhancing classroom curriculums.

 Carol B. and Jerome T. Loeb established the Loeb Prize in 1995 in partnership with the Saint Louis Science Center.
 The Loeb Prize, which provides more than $7,000 to five classroom teachers, is designed to reward and recognize math and science teachers who significantly enhance student performance.
 It is based on the premise that effective teaching is the cornerstone of a quality educational experience.
 In creating this award, the Loebs, together with the Science Center, seek to elevate public appreciation of all teachers.

 Only principals and department heads may nominate people.
-Peers may provide letters of support.
-Nominees must teach math or science to students in any grade between 6th and 12th and spend at least 50% of their time in the classroom.
-Educators in the following districts are eligible: Bayless, Brentwood, Hancock Place, Maplewood-Richmond Heights, Parkway, and Rockwood, as well as any private/parochial schools within those districts.
+Nominees must teach math or science and spend at least 50% of their time in the classroom.
+In addition, they must teach in grades 6-12.
+Educators in the following districts are eligible this year:

 School Field Trips